Industrial Smart Glasses: What are they, and how do they work?

 Smart glasses combine Augmented Reality technology into a wearable device that allows hands-free access to the internet.
-By allowing the user to access the internet using voice control, for example, they can view and listen to up-to-date information on the spot without interrupting their work.
+By allowing the user to access the internet using voice control, they can view and listen to up-to-date information on the spot without interrupting their work.

-Superimposing information onto a field of vision is one of the key features of AR-assisted smart glasses and this is achieved through an optical head-mounted display (OHMD) or embedded wireless glasses with transparent heads-up display (HUD), see-through displays, or augmented reality (AR) overlay.
+Superimposing information onto a field of vision is one of the key features of AR-assisted smart glasses, and this is achieved through an optical head-mounted display (OHMD) or embedded wireless glasses with transparent heads-up display (HUD), see-through displays, or augmented reality (AR) overlay.

-Devices also include a microphone so that users can interact with the glasses through voice command, and haptic feedback for manual operation (usually swiping the side of the glasses).
+Devices also include a microphone so users can interact with the glasses through voice commands and haptic feedback for manual operation (usually swiping the side of the glasses).
 An audio output function allows access to audio content, and a rechargeable battery and a processor with memory to access the internet also come as standard.